Industrial/Organizational Psychology

 As the director of this graduate program, I am passionate about increasing awareness of industrial/organizational psychology.
 I/O psychology is the application of psychological science to the study of work, with the goal of improving employee experiences and organizational performance (focusing on topics such as efficiency, productivity, equity, training, and employee wellbeing).
 Grounded in the scientist-practitioner approach, it is an exciting applied field that lies at the intersection of psychology and business.
 If you enjoy asking challenging questions about human behavior and believe in evidence-based best practices, I/O psychology may be a good home for you.

-The Industrial/Organizational Psychology program at Fairfield offers two programs of study:
+The Industrial/Organizational Psychology program at Fairfield offers two masters-level programs of study:

 Our program focuses on breadth, to expose graduate students to the many different sides of I/O psychology and potential career options.
-A major curriculum update was implemented in 2022, resulting in a modern and comprehensive series of courses, covering topics such as: consulting and OD, training, teamwork, conflict management, coaching, diversity, and research methodologies.
+A major curriculum update was implemented in 2022, resulting in a modern and comprehensive series of courses, covering topics such as: consulting and OD, training, teamwork, conflict management, coaching, equity, and research methodologies.
 The program includes one-semester of fieldwork, during which students apply the knowledge and skills they developed across their coursework to a real-world project.
 The final assessment for the program is a comprehensive exam, which takes place in the last semester of each student’s program plan.
-A research thesis is not required, but students have the opportunity to collaborate with Psychology Department faculty to conduct extra-curricular research.
+A research thesis is not required, but students have the opportunity to collaborate with faculty from the Department of Psychological and Brain Sciences to conduct extra-curricular research.

 Please contact me with any questions about Fairfield’s I/O Psychology graduate program.